 When creating a plan for opening your business and figuring out how to budget everything, there’s a high chance one of your biggest investments will be around the equipment you’ll use to run the business.

 This includes company phones, computers, and a range of different accessories.
-And when you draw the line, the sum might shock you.
+In many cases, partnering with an IT support company can help you to effectively manage your systems and minimise the services that you need to invest in upfront for your small business.
 So, what we would recommend is that you only buy the essentials before starting out and then as you go, you can buy all the secondary equipment later when the need for them arises.

 That way, you won’t spend any of your scarce capital on equipment you might not even use or need as much as you initially thought you might.